edrys-labs/documentation/README.md

 ##### `Edrys.sendStream(stream)`

-Sends a stream to all users in the station.
+__Sends a stream to all users.__

+    --{{1}}--
+This method transmits a media stream, such as video or audio, to all connected users.
+It allows you to share live content -- captured using the browser’s media devices -- with everyone, ensuring that the stream is broadcasted in real time across the session.

 ```javascript
 navigator.mediaDevices.getUserMedia({